shivajipotnuru/Multi-Banking-Management-System/README.md

 For working of these project adjust FUNCTION.php file according to your phpMyadmin password if you don't have pwd remove the password " ",and import multibank.sql to phpmyadmin and name the database as multibank

-this project was partially completed like upto user module only, for admin and manager i'm still working. credits:Dr Bhatia
+this project was partially completed like upto user module only, for admin and manager modules i'm still working. credits:Dr Bhatia